Google sets up own root certificate authority

 A subsidiary called Googe Trust Services will operate the root CA, issuing subordinate certificates for Google and its mother company, Alphabet.

-Google bought two existing root certificate authorities rom GlobalSign, R2 and R4, to allow the company to become an independent certificate issuer as soon as possible, security and privacy engineer Ryan Hurst said.
+Google bought two existing root certificate authorities from GlobalSign, R2 and R4, to allow the company to become an independent certificate issuer as soon as possible, security and privacy engineer Ryan Hurst said.

 The driver for setting up the root CA is Google's desire to implement HTTPS protection for all its products quickly and efficiently, he wrote.